Ulysses, Kansas: Early 1900s

 Some of the bond holders brought suit and took judgments for several thousand dollars against the city for delinquent interest.
 The citizens of Ulysses were forced to pay a high levy to meet payment on the judgment.
 This levy included a 600% increase in the realty taxes, and a 362% increase on personal property taxes.

 After paying a year of exorbitant taxes, came the decision which few towns make, the citizens decided to take their belongings and move off the old town site, and out of the school district.
 The unity the citizens displayed in reaching this decision deserves credit, and the determination they displayed in putting this gigantic plan in operation has become a significant portion of Ulysses and Grant County history.

 The city fathers moved approximately two miles west, and purchased a quarter of land that was deeded to the New Ulysses Town Company.
 After the land was surveyed into a new town site, the town began the move.
 The move began the first of February 1909, and continued for approximately three months.
 Skids were used to move the larger buildings, and the smaller ones were loaded onto wagons.
 Horse power was used to move the loads.
 It was necessary to move these structures downhill, through a large draw, and uphill to the new locations.

 It took several days to move some of the buildings.
 The larger buildings were cut into sections and moved a section at a time.
 It took 60 horses to move just one section of the old hotel.
 The courthouse and the post office remained on the old town site until June 1909, when New Ulysses was officially declared the county seat.

 The move that began in February was completed in June 1909, when every resident with their homes, business houses and belongings moved from the old town site.
 The inhabitants moved to the new location, two and one half miles west, crossing the Lakin draw at the bottom of an intervening valley, and built a new town called New Ulysses.
 Later in 1909, with the move complete, the former citizens left the old town site just as they had found it, a rolling tract of prairie.

+Proposed Secession

-On September 11th, 1992 Ulysses was chosen as the capital of the proposed state of "West Kansas" and hosted the states constitutional convention.
+On September 11, 1992, Ulysses was chosen as the capital of the proposed state of "West Kansas" and hosted the states constitutional convention.
 The proclamation of the state was a protest due to Governor Joan Finney both increasing rural taxation and decreasing rural school funding.
-No formal petition for secession was never presented to the Kansas Legislature and the movement died out rather quickly.
+No formal petition for secession was ever presented to the Kansas Legislature and the movement died out rather quickly.